SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 Hints:

-- Loop over all data objects AND colections in aliceZone
+- Loop over all data objects AND collections in aliceZone
-- Loop over all data objects AND colections in bobZone
+- Loop over all data objects AND collections in bobZone
 - Microservices to delete data objects and collections:
 	- `msiDataObjUnlink(*data,*status)`
 	- `msiRmColl(*collection, "", *status)`